Blending chic designer interiors and family comforts, Honeystone House sets a new benchmark for modern country house entertaining.

 En suite bathroom – with shower, basin, heated towel rail, WC.

 Bedroom five – 4’6” double bed, side tables, chest of drawers, door hook with hangers.
 Views over the side lawned garden.

 En suite bathroom (Jack and Jill with second door access from the hall) – roll tub bath, vanity unit with basin, heated towel rail and WC.

 Bedroom six – four-poster king size bed, side tables, chest of drawers, chaise, settle bench seat, dressing table.
 Views over the side lawned garden.

 En suite bathroom – two steps up from the bedroom, bath, heated towel rail, basin and WC.

 Extensive grounds with a large lawn to both the side front of the property.
 The side garden is enclosed.
-The access gate off the main road into the property can be closed but children and dogs should be closely supervised.
+The access gate off the main road into the property can be closed but children should be closely supervised.